-The Government recognises that some groups within society have felt the impact of the pandemic more acutely, and that ongoing restrictions and requirements will fall unequally.
+190. The Government recognises that some groups within society have felt the impact of the pandemic more acutely, and that ongoing restrictions and requirements will fall unequally.
 There are groups which have been disproportionately affected during the pandemic.
-These include ethnic minorities, with wave one deaths for Black African, Pakistani and Bangladeshi men 4.5, 2.7 and 3.5 times higher respectively than White British men of the same age, and continued high rates of mortality (4.8 and 4.1) among Pakistani and Bangladeshi communities in wave two. [footnote 86] Also those in high-risk occupations such as taxi drivers [footnote 87] and social care workers and those living in the most deprived areas where first wave mortality rates for men and women were more than double those in the least deprived areas. [footnote 88] In addition, indicative estimates for those with disabilities, suggest that more disabled women were 1.4 times, more-disabled men 1.1 times, and men and women with a medically diagnosed learning disability 1.7 times more likely to die from COVID-19 than non-disabled people of the same sex.
+These include ethnic minorities, with wave one deaths for Black African, Pakistani and Bangladeshi men 4.5, 2.7 and 3.5 times higher respectively than White British men of the same age, and continued high rates of mortality (4.8 and 4.1) among Pakistani and Bangladeshi communities in wave two.86 Also those in high-risk occupations such as taxi drivers87 and social care workers and those living in the most deprived areas where first wave mortality rates for men and women were more than double those in the least deprived areas.88 In addition, indicative estimates for

+86 Nafilyan et al, Ethnic differences in COVID-19 mortality during the first two waves of the Coronavirus Pandemic, February 2021 those with disabilities, suggest that more disabled women were 1.4 times, moredisabled men 1.1 times, and men and women with a medically diagnosed learning disability 1.7 times more likely to die from COVID-19 than non-disabled people of the same sex.
 These estimates take account of factors such as underlying health conditions and geographical circumstances but as yet no single factor can be identified to explain the increased risks.
-Across all of these groups, multiple underlying socio-economic factors contribute to high case and death rates footnote 89]
+Across all of these groups, multiple underlying socio-economic factors contribute to high case and death rates89.